NICTA/revrand/docs/quickstart.rst

 Large-scale Learning with Stochastic Gradients
 ----------------------------------------------

-By default the GLM uses stochastic gradients to learn all of its parameters/hyperparameters and does not require any matrix inversion, and so it can be used to learn from large datasets with lots of features (``slm.learn`` uses L-BFGS and requires a matrix inversion).
+By default the GLM uses stochastic gradients to learn all of its parameters and hyperparameters and does not require any matrix inversion, and so it can be used to learn from large datasets with lots of features (``slm.learn`` uses L-BFGS and requires a matrix inversion).
 We can also use the GLM to approximate and scale up regular Bayesian linear regression.
 For instance, if we modify the Bayesian linear regression example from before,

 .. code:: python